sergio-a-juarez-1/C-Projects/Okta_System_Log_SIEM_Forwarder/README.md

 3. **In-Memory Parsing:** The raw string is parsed into a native JSON object array where nested identity structures (`published`, `actor.alternateId`, `outcome.reason`) are extracted.
 4. **Output Generation:** The program displays a structured column matrix to `stdout` or pipes it straight to dedicated logging daemons.

-## 🛠️ Prerequisites & Installation
+## 🛠️ Prerequisites & Local Installation

 ### 1. Install System Development Libraries
-Before compiling, you must install the development headers for both `curl` and `cJSON` via your Linux package manager.
+Before compiling locally, you must install the development headers for both `curl` and `cJSON` via your Linux package manager.

 **Debian/Ubuntu:**
 ```bash